Noel O'Mahony: Cork City

-Death and obituaries
+Death and legacy

 O'Mahony died peacefully on 30 May 2013 at Cork University Hospital.
 He was survived by his wife Noreen, partner Ann, sisters and brothers.
 Two weeks prior to his death, he had attended a 20-year reunion of Cork City's 1992–93 Premier Division winning team.
 An obituary in the Irish Examiner remarked that O'Mahony had achieved success at three of Cork city's sports stadiums.
-As a player with Cork Hibernians he graced Páirc Uí Rinn when it was known as Flower Lodge.
-As a manager of Cork City he masterminded a draw with Bayern Munich at Musgrave Park and then won the Premier Division at Turners Cross.
+As a player with Cork Hibernians he had played at Páirc Uí Rinn when it was known as Flower Lodge.
+As a manager of Cork City, he oversaw a draw with Bayern Munich at Musgrave Park and then won the Premier Division at Turners Cross.